-This week, world leaders converged in Glasgow, Scotland to discuss a powerful threat.
-They were concerned that it may cause earth to vanish if caution was not taken.
-The many discoveries connected to Climate Change have led to the much-talked about energy transition – a switch to other energy forms – which we will discuss in this article.
+This week, world leaders converged in Glasgow, Scotland to discuss the threats posed by climate change.
+They were concerned that it may cause the earth to vanish if caution was not taken.
+The many discoveries connected to Climate Change have led to the much-talked-about energy transition – a switch to other energy forms – which we will discuss in this article.

 So what is this big deal about energy transition?
-Energy Transition is the understanding encouraging societies and industries to switch from “fossil fuels” , your regular petrol-based products, to clean energy forms like solar, wind, biofuel, and water.
-Basically, it is saying our choice of “majorly petrol-based” energy choice will destroy the planet if we don’t switch.
-The earthquakes, hurricanes, drought, desertification, migration of cattle rearers in search of greenland, melting of ice, sea level rise, unpredictable weather are all the signs we need to stop messing up our planet.
+Energy Transition is the understanding of encouraging societies and industries to switch from “fossil fuels” [your regular petrol-based products] to clean energy forms like solar, wind, biofuel, and water.
+Basically, it is saying our choice of “petroleum-based” energy choice will destroy the planet if we don’t switch.
+The earthquakes, hurricanes, drought, desertification, migration of cattle rearers in search of greenland, melting of ice, sea level rise, and unpredictable weather are all the signs we need to stop messing up our planet.

 - Environment Pollution